mahmoud-drwsh/mahmoud-drwsh/README.md

 ---

 ## Portfolio
 1. An app for exploring the GitHub user database.
-The app uses Jetpack Compose for declaing the UI, and follows the MVVM architecture to a great degree. https://github.com/mahmoud-drwsh/GithubUsersDicoding
+The app uses Jetpack Compose for declaring the UI and follows the MVVM architecture to a great degree. https://github.com/mahmoud-drwsh/GithubUsersDicoding
 3. An app which accesses an API for movies data and displays the data using the MVVM architecture pattern and Jetpack Compose for the UI. https://github.com/mahmoud-drwsh/AnimatedProductions